TheRealOwenRees/plantid-discord-bot/README.md

-PLANTID_DISCORD_BOT_TOKEN=           client secret from the bot's application PLANTID_LOGS_DISCORD_WEBHOOK_URL=    webhook url for the log channel PLANTNET_API_KEY=                    API key for the PlantNet service
+PLANTID_DISCORD_BOT_TOKEN=           client secret from the bot's application PLANTID_LOGS_DISCORD_WEBHOOK_URL=    webhook url for the log channel PLANTNET_API_KEY=                    API key for the PlantNet service PLANTID_FILESERVER_URL               URL and port(if needed) for the http file server
 ```

 ## Installation